jywu20/Notes/Computer Science/Circuit/HDL.md

 There however is no need for an operation to complete in one clock cycle.
 Most of the time it's impossible.

+## HLS as best practices for RTL designing

+Best practices or design patters in RTL often [naturally emerge from attempts to do HLS](https://www.reddit.com/r/FPGA/comments/1co3ifi/comment/l3ett4k/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+Finite state machines correspond to control flows.
+Ready/valid protocols correspond to sequential relation keeping mechanisms that make sure `func1(&a); func2(a);` works: from the software perspective, the ready flag makes sure there is only one program counter when a function is being run, and the valid flag synthesizes the `return` statement.
+Streaming has direct counterparts in software engineering.
+Various parallelisms can be directly transplanted to hardware engineering, and pipelining can be seen as a reduced case of multithreading.
+Of course, RTL generated by HLS may contain more boilerplates than handwritten RTL, which sometimes makes optimization harder, so in the foreseenable future probably directly writing RTL will be a necessity for anyone who needs to make a final product and not just prototypes.